NMR evidence for an antisite-induced magnetic moment on Bi in a topological insulator heterostructure MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$: Results and Discussion

+Between 3 T and 3.5 T a spin-flop starts and the mean NMR frequency is almost constant in this transition region, indicating that the overall NMR signal is now predominantly due to a new magnetic component, overwhelming the weak contribution recorded below 3 T (blue symbols in the Fig. 2(b)).
+Above 3.5 T the two manganese sublattices within the pure MBT regions ($n=0$) that were previously AFM--coupled and thus invisible in NMR, switch their orientation to a canted state (CAFM) - the magnetic moments become tilted by an angle $\theta$ from the FM axis.
+Consequently, the external field component contributing to the effective field on Mn nuclei is now equal to $B_{ext}cos\theta$ and the eqn.
+1 takes the form $\omega\simeq\gamma(B_{hf}-B_{ext}cos\theta)$.
+Above 3.5 T the $\omega/B_{ext}$ slope shifts to 15 MHz/T exceeding the value of $\gamma_{Mn}$ and thus showing an increasing negative contribution of the $B_{ext}cos\theta$.
+The NMR frequency is determined by the modified eqn.
+1 :

+where 420 MHz is the NMR frequency due to the intrinsic hyperfine field determined from the extrapolation to zero external field whereas $\gamma_{Mn}cos\theta = 15$ MHz/T is the “effective” gyromagnetic ratio in the canted state.

+Fig. 3 shows the $\theta(B_{ext})$ dependence calculated from the eqn.
+3. Bearing in mind that the data points in Fig. 2(b) represent the gravity center of rather broad spectra, the obtained values of $\theta$ angle must be regarded as an estimate and not an absolute value.
+They do give, however, an insight on the variation of the canting angle as a function of the external field.
+As seen in the Fig. 3, the extrapolation to $\theta = 0$ gives the value of around 8.5 T, which is in good agreement with the reported high field magnetization measurements in MBT \cite{Lai21}.

 On the other hand, the upshifting “red” $^{55}$Mn NMR signal is a fingerprint of some Mn magnetic moments that are clearly oriented opposite to the external field lower than 1.5 T, so the external field acts along the hyperfine field and the NMR frequency increases.
-These are the Mn$_{Bi}$ antisites within the SLs -- their antiparallel alignment with respect to the Mn planes has been already demonstrated in MnBi$_2$Te$_4$ by high-field magnetization measurements \cite{Lai21} and confirmed by NMR studies in the MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ system \cite{Sahoo24}.
-We note, however, that the observed frequency of the antisite $^{55}$Mn NMR signal (around 419 MHz) differs from that reported in ref. \cite{Sahoo24} (around 470 MHz), which is likely due to a different form of the studied samples (our single crystal vs. polycrystalline samples studied in ref.\cite{Sahoo24}.).
+These are the Mn$_{Bi}$ antisites within the SLs -- their antiparallel alignment with respect to the Mn planes has been already demonstrated in MBT by high-field magnetization measurements \cite{Lai21} and confirmed by NMR studies in the polycrystalline MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ system \cite{Sahoo24}.
+We note, however, that the observed frequency of the antisite $^{55}$Mn NMR signal (around 419 MHz) differs from that reported in Ref. \cite{Sahoo24} (around 470 MHz), which is likely due to a different form of the studied samples (our single crystal vs. polycrystalline samples studied in Ref. \cite{Sahoo24}).
+The individual antisite Mn moments are susceptible to the r.f. excitation and give the NMR signal even at zero field.
+As the external field gets stronger, they align with the field adding to the magnetization of the uncoupled Mn layers, and contribute to the “black” spectrum component.
+Therefore the “red” signal eventually disappears.